Hesamparhizkar/Restaurant-scss/README.md

 # Restaurant-scss
-This is home page of Restaurant created by html scss
+web page of Restaurant created by html scss